Users - Nontaxable Uses - Filing Claims for Refund

 You should document the percentage of off-highway use to back up your claim for refund.

 - Vehicles used on-highway and off-highway: You should do periodic tests to determine whether formulas you use to determine your off-highway use are accurate.
 See Regulation 1432, Other Nontaxable Uses of Diesel Fuel in a Motor Vehicle.
-You may want to contact Special Taxes and Fees for more information.
+You may want to Contact Us for more information.

 - PTO equipment: You should also do periodic tests to determine whether formulas you use to determine your PTO use are accurate.
-You may want to contact Special Taxes and Fees for more information.
+You may want to Contact Us for more information.

 - Important Note: There are no authorized standard percentages that can be used to compute the fuel tax refund attributable to vehicles with PTO units.